jiuntseng/jiuntseng.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 published: true
 ---

-### Hi!
+### Hi there!
-Hello there!
 My name is Jiun.
 I am a Biology and Mathematics student at UMass Amherst.
 This is my website with my passion projects that I've worked on!
 ![Jiun_picnic.jpg]({{site.baseurl}}/Jiun_picnic.jpg)